 Due to the travel restrictions caused by the COVID-19 pandemic and the resulting decline in visitors, the availability of data from visitor research and the ongoing statistical surveys has been severely impacted.
-While data collection for the domestic and international national statistics has been ongoing since summer 2021, visitor volumes have impacted on their research sample sizes, which has implications for the accurate representation and richness of the results.
+While data collection for the domestic and international national statistics resumed in summer 2021, visitor volumes have impacted on their research sample sizes, which has implications for the accurate representation and richness of the results.

 Status of the national tourism statistics

 The normal International Passenger Survey was suspended during the initial period of the pandemic, due to factors including the extremely limited international visitors and the safety of interviewers undertaking the surveys, therefore no data is available for 2020.

 Results from the International Passenger Survey (IPS) for 2021 and 2022 are now available from the Office for National Statistics.
 You can access these results via Travel trends - Office for National Statistics (ons.gov.uk) and on the visitbritain.org website

 During 2021, the IPS survey was operational at UK airports only.
 In ordinary times, surveying would also be conducted at UK tunnel terminals (Eurostar and Eurotunnel) as well as some UK sea ports (e.g. Dover), but this was not possible during this period.
 Therefore, the quarterly data published for 2021 is for air passengers only and is not directly comparable with historical UK total data.
 More detailed information on the approach used to produce estimates when interviewing had been affected by COVID-19 can be found on the ONS website.

 GB Tourism Survey and GB Day Visits Survey